Semper Floreat: Recent History

-Editors (2020-2022)

-In 2020 UQ Union elections the Labor aligned ticket Rebuild successfully beat the LNP aligned Real and third party ticket Forward to win both Semper Floreat and the UQ Union executive.

 Art of Shoplifting controversy

 In 1995, Semper reprinted a controversial article from Rabelais Student Media, its La Trobe University counterpart, entitled 'The Art of Shoplifting' – one of seven student newspapers to do so.
 Although the Rabelais editors responsible for the original article were prosecuted for ignoring a ban on publication issued by the state's Chief Censor; the editors of the other seven newspapers were not targeted by the authorities.
 Charges against the Rabelais editors were later dropped.

-A similar article appearing in the August 2022 edition of Semper, this time called ‘the Subtle Art of Shoplifting’, made headlines internationally.
+A similar article appearing in the August 2022 edition of Semper, this time called “the Subtle Art of Shoplifting”, made headlines internationally.
 Its anonymous author rehashed some of the points made by the original article, as well as adding some modern techniques to circumvent the increasing sophistication and technological expansion of security.
-Australian networks such as Newscorp, Seven, Fairfax, and the ABC ultimately criticized the publication for its promotion of criminal behaviour.
+Australian networks such as Newscorp, Seven, Fairfax, and the ABC ultimately criticised the publication for its promotion of criminal behaviour.